Clackamas Community College

 4 credits, Fall

 First term of engineering mechanics sequence.
-This course focuses on the study of force systems acting on articles or rigid bodies under equilibrium conditions.
+This course focuses on the analysis of forces acting on structures and machines under equilibrium conditions.

 Prerequisite or Corequisite: PH-211